miczwi16/Design-Pattern-Examples-in-Python/README.md

 This repo contains miniprograms with one implemented design pattern

-C - construction design patterns
+C - creational design patterns